-I worked hard on the book, this blog and the workshops, so I can take credit for making my dreams happen.
-But it also felt magical, like I was witnessing miracles in action and watching my own life unfold.
+I worked hard on the book, article writing, working on political campaigns, and workshops, so I can take credit for making my dreams happen.
+But it also felt magical, like I was witnessing miracles in action.

-In the past, this could have sent me into a spiral that would have kept me feeling low for days or even weeks.
-Instead I decided I would cheer myself up, rather than wallowing.
+In the past, coming down from world travel could have sent me into a spiral that would have kept me feeling low for days or even weeks.
+Instead, I decided I would cheer myself up, rather than wallowing in my ego.

 Someone had written, “You are such a beautiful light.
 Thanks for doing such great work in the world.”